ajLapid718/YahooFantasyBasketballScript/Benching_Procedure/README.md

 Enter the name of your opponent's team: Milk and Cereal
 ```

-What you should have as an output:
+What you should expect to have as an output:

 ```
 DevTools listening on...